Knowledge Center

 Sourcing vs recruiting

 Sourcing candidates is the finding, outreach, and pre-screening of prospective applicants.
-It comes before recruiting, and requires an understanding of the role to be filled to identify possible candidates, make contact, and stoke interest in the position.
+It comes before recruiting, and requires an understanding of the role to be filled to identify possible candidates, make contact, and generate interest in the position.

 What are the must-haves for a strong candidate sourcing pipeline?
 Let’s get to it!